2024 Fisker Ocean

 Overview

 The 2024 Fisker Ocean is an all-electric five-passenger small SUV from famed automotive designer Henrik Fisker.
 Fisker is known for his sensational sports car creations, including the BMW Z8, Aston Martin DB9 and his own short-lived Fisker Karma plug-in hybrid luxury sedan.
 The Ocean is a lot more practical, of course.
 It has roomy seating and enough cargo space for errands or the occasional road trip.
 It also has impressive range; in our own real-world Edmunds EV Range Test, we got 358 miles on a single charge from a Ocean fitted with the big battery pack.
-But like most other new EVs from startup automakers, the Ocean is a work in progress.
+But like most other new EVs from startup automakers, the Ocean is — or was — a work in progress.
+The automaker filed for bankruptcy in 2024 and liquidated its assets, leaving Ocean owners with unfinished vehicles and undelivered promises.

 Fisker Ocean EV Insights